ChicoState/UX-BudgetTravel/phaseII/README.md

 ## Findings

-!!!
-For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!

 From the **Cognitive Walkthrough** some findings were that users' might have some confusion on what to do next when they are creating/editing a trip them will become confused and might just press different buttons since they don"t know what is the next step or what to do next.
 The confusion could also lead for the users to simply go to to home screen and go back in a loop where they keep getting confused on where to go next

+From the **Informal Feedback** some findings were that users highlighted a need for a Roadtips feature which could differentiate Budget Travel from other saturated booking apps.
+With this feature, users can select their destination and budget, similar to planning a road trip.
+They should also have the ability to choose specific stops along the way and plan activities based on those locations.
+A second finding is that users expressed the desire to filter activities based on their budget.
+This finding let us know that we need to incorporate budget related features in our design.
+Other findings involved the avtiviy where the users were interest in seeing other users' activity, which would be categorized as a "Trending" or "Popular" trips tab where the user would be able to see popular choices from other users.
+The las finding envolved the launch page where users preferred not to see a sales pitch when first opening the app and they suggested having a login or sign-up page as the initial screen to reduce confusion and provide users with a clear next step action.

 ## Conclusions

-!!!
-Discoveries derived from the methods and their findings.
-Interpret how the findings translate into new insights into UX design recommendations.
-Describe those recommendations and how they should shape future work.
-In this section, include the new design recommendations based on the latest user insights. !!!

 Some new discoveries derived from the **Cognitive Walkthrough** and the findings is that users might want to see an average price range of a meal of a restaruant/fast food place to help decide if they are willing to waste enough with their budget.
 Other discoveries involved adding back buttons on next buttons to let the user know that they are able to go to a next step of go back a step to not cause any confusion of where to move to next to plan their trip.

+Some new discoveries derived from the **Informal Feedback** is that the desire to see other users' activities and trending or popular trips points to the importance of user-generated content.
+Encourage users to share their trip plans, reviews, and recommendations.
+Design features that allow users to contribute their experiences and insights, creating some type of community and trust within the app.
+To enhance user engagement and satisfaction we need to improve the overall user experience, consider introducing personalization features.
+The preference for a login or sign-up page over a sales pitch lets us know the importance of a seamless onboarding process and we will need to modify our design where we focus on ensuring a straightforward path to creating an account and getting started.

 ## Caveats